 A method of stealing attribution credit, where a fraudster drops multiple cookies corresponding to multiple websites on a user’s browser, to make it appear that the user has visited those sites.
 This can be accomplished through popups, browser extensions, toolbars, or can be done when a user visits a fraudster’s site.

 Data Management Platform (DMP)

-Traffic originating from datacenters, rather than residential or corporate networks.
-Typically, no end user is present and therefore invalid.
-However proxy servers or other technologies may result in traffic appearing to originate from datacenters while still being delivered to human users.
+Traffic originating from datacenters, usually indicating automated bot activity rather than residential or corporate networks, which usually indicate human activity.
+This is typically considered invalid traffic, but is not necessarily malicious, as it can include legitimate uses, such as security scans.
+Additionally, proxy servers or other technologies may result in traffic appearing to originate from datacenters, while still being delivered to human users.

 Demand Side Platform (DSP)

-HTML or an ad request that attempts to represent a site, device, etc., other than the actual placement, tricking advertisers and ad exchanges into thinking the inventory is legitimate.
+The practice of intentionally misrepresenting a site, device, etc. in the HTML or an ad request, with the intent to trick advertisers and ad exchanges into thinking the inventory is legitimate.

 General Invalid Traffic (GIVT)

 Traffic that comes from known, nonhuman sources on publicly available IP lists.
-It can be identified through routine means of filtration.
-Key examples include datacenter traffic; bots and spiders or other crawlers masquerading as legitimate users; non-browser user-agent headers; hidden, stacked, covered, or otherwise unviewable ads; pre-fetch or browser pre-rendering traffic; and invalid proxy traffic.
+It can be identified through routine means of filtration by verification tools.
+Some GIVT is legitimate, such as datacenter traffic from routine site security scans, search engine crawlers, proxy servers, and pre-fetch or pre-rendered traffic.
+Some GIVT is malicious, such as bots and spiders or other crawlers masquerading as legitimate users, and hidden, stacked, covered, or otherwise unviewable ads.

-A user’s device (browser, phone, app) is modified to request HTML or make ad requests that are not under the control of a user and made without the user’s consent.
+A user’s device (browser, phone, or app) is modified without their authorization - usually by a malware infection - to request HTML or make ad requests that are not under their control and without their consent.